line/headver/README.md

 ### 1. {head}
 - The first part `{head}` is Zero-based manually modifiable number.
-- If you adopt HeadVer to a software that has v2.1.0, it is good to start with head number `3`.
+- For example, if you try to adopt HeadVer to a software that has v2.1.0, it is good to start with head number `3`.

 ### 2. {yearweek}
 - The second part `{yearweek}` is a combination of 2-digit for a year and 2-digit week number. ie, 34th week in year 2021 is 2134.